hyw007726/Learning-Java/README.md

 # Learning-Java

-## This repo serves as a blog to document important notes I take when study Java and compare Java with JavaScript
+## This repo serves as a blog to document key differences between Java with JavaScript

 ### Java has an enhanced for loop for iterables:
 ```